xixianliao/xixianliao.github.io/_pages/cv.md

 ======
 * B.A. in Hispanic Philology, Beijing Jiaotong University, 2014-2018
 * M.A. in Theoretical and Applied Linguistics, Pompeu Fabra University, 2018-2019
-* Ph.D in Linguistics, Pompeu Fabra University, 2019-present
+* Ph.D. in Linguistics, Pompeu Fabra University, 2019-present

 Work experience
 ======